Guide

 Before you start

-- Decide which columns define a duplicate record.
+• Decide which columns define a true duplicate record.

 Step-by-step

-Open your CSV file and confirm which rows are duplicated.
+Open your CSV file and check whether duplicate rows should actually be removed.

 Go to the Remove Duplicates CSV tool.

-Validate the result before using it in another workflow.
+Review the row count and validate the final file before using it in another workflow.

 After you finish